What does an associate auditor do?

 An audit specialist is responsible for evaluating the reports by a professional auditor that will assist in improving the growth of the organization to achieve its goals and objectives.
 Audit specialists aid in the development of the company by using a systematic approach to reach the goals set by the company.
 Primary responsibilities include operating complex and difficult audit projects and conducting audits of control, financial, and other operating records.
 Also, they develop, implement distinct audit strategies, programs, and procedures for intricate assignments.

-As far as similarities go, this is where it ends because an associate auditor responsibility requires skills such as "financial services," "audit engagements," "professional standards," and "securities."
+While similarities exist, there are also some differences between associate auditors and audit specialist.
+For instance, associate auditor responsibilities require skills such as "financial services," "audit engagements," "professional standards," and "securities."
 Whereas a audit specialist is skilled in "patients," "customer service," "process improvement," and "corrective action."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An audit intern is responsible for assisting the finance department in processing financial reports, analyzing account statements, releasing invoices, and conducting tax audits.
 Audit interns shadow tenured staff on the operation procedures to familiarize themselves with work processes.
 They are also tasked to do administrative and clerical duties under the supervision of a direct supervisor, such as writing reports, ensuring the accuracy of financial statements, responding to clients' inquiries and concerns, and escalating high-level complaints to the supervisor for immediate resolution.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that associate auditor responsibilities requires skills like "internal controls," "financial services," "internal audit," and "professional standards."
-But an audit internship might use skills, such as, "cpa," "gaap," "audit intern," and "first hand."
+For example, resumes show us that associate auditor responsibilities requires skills like "internal controls," "financial services," "internal audit," and "professional standards."
+But an audit internship might use other skills in their typical duties, such as, "cpa," "gaap," "audit intern," and "first hand."

 An auditor supervisor is a financial professional who manages a staff of audit professionals and controls consulting engagements that evaluate the management and operating practices of a corporate.
 This supervisor is required to supervise audit planning and fieldwork as well as communicates findings and recommendations to senior management.
 To ensure that audit staff follows the department's methodology, the supervisor must supervise the audit staff and review their automated audit work papers.
 The supervisor must also ensure that reviews are following the standards of the corporate audit department and the Institute of Internal Auditors (IIA).

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from associate auditor resumes include skills like "financial services," "professional standards," "securities," and "worksheets," whereas an auditor supervisor might be skilled in "cpa," "excellent interpersonal," "night audit," and "front desk. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from associate auditor resumes include skills like "financial services," "professional standards," "securities," and "worksheets," whereas an auditor supervisor is more likely to list skills in "cpa," "excellent interpersonal," "night audit," and "front desk. "

 The duties of an auditor/consultant depend on one's line of work or industry of employment.
 Typically, their responsibilities include coordinating with different departments to gather and analyze data, performing audits and assessments on all financial activities, looking out for any errors and discrepancies, reviewing documentation, identifying the strengths and weaknesses of current systems, and developing strategies to optimize all operations.
 Furthermore, an auditor/consultant must recommend methods and solutions in adherence to the company's policies and regulations, including its vision and mission.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between associate auditors and auditor/consultants, there are some differences that are important to note.
 For one, an associate auditor might have more use for skills like "internal controls," "financial services," "professional standards," and "securities."
-Meanwhile, some auditor/consultants might include skills like "cpa," "project management," "process improvement," and "data analysis" on their resume.
+Meanwhile, some responsibilities of auditor/consultants require skills like "cpa," "project management," "process improvement," and "data analysis. "